-Firstly, independent 3rd party auditors conduct the ISO 14001 Environmental Management System certification audit and certify compliance with the relevant standard.
+Firstly, independent 3rd party auditors conduct the ISO 14001 Environmental Management System audit to certify compliance with the relevant standard.
 The audit includes recommendations for potential improvement opportunities.

 In addition, the functioning EMS provides increased legal certainty for your company or organization.
 This helps avoid losses due to potential environmental liability risks.

 However, not all certification steps are mandatory requirements for obtaining certification.
-In this article, you can find out which certification steps are optional, and which must be performed.
-Plus, you will gain insider “hands-on” knowledge.
-This helps you avoid so-called “nonconformities”, from 3rd party audit findings.
+In this article, you can find out which certification steps are optional and which must be performed.
+Plus, you will gain an insider “hands-on” knowledge.
+This helps you avoid nonconformities from 3rd party audit findings.
 These can prevent your organization from achieving ISO Certification in time and cost-effective ways.

 Let’s have a closer look at that.